Cyprus v Turkey

 Cyprus v.
 Turkey (IV) (2001) (No. 25781/94) is a case raised by Cyprus against Turkey in 1994 and decided on merits by the Grand Chamber of the European Court of Human Rights in 2001.
 It concerns the situation existing in Northern Cyprus after 1974 Turkish invasion of Cyprus and the de facto separation of the Mediterranean island.

 Judgment

 On the accountability, the Court held, by sixteen votes to one, referring to its Loizidou v.
-Turkey judgment, that the facts complained of fell within the jurisdiction of Turkey and therefore entailed Turkey's responsibility.
+Turkey judgment, that the facts, which were complained of, fell within the jurisdiction of Turkey and therefore entailed Turkey's responsibility.

 On the merits, the Court held with differing divisions of votes (in most cases either unanimously or by 16 votes to 1):